PieAreSquared11/ModHandler-bin/README.md

-# Project Title
+# Mod Handler (bin)

-A brief description of your project, what it does, and its primary goals.
+This is a tool to help you keep track of your mods and create new ones.
+Download the <a href="https://github.com/PieAreSquared11/ModHandler-code">C# code</a> here.

 ## Features